OkuBrowser/oku/SECURITY.md

 ### Keep dependencies up to date

-A large chunk of the code being run on your machine when you start Oku is not Oku itself, but, rather, the many dependencies it relies on.
-Even if Oku itself is secure, one of its dependencies may have security vulnerabilities; if a dependency has a vulnerability, it will likely be patched, and it is important that we incorporate those patches into Oku.
+Oku has many dependencies that it relies on, and one of its dependencies may have security vulnerabilities; if a dependency has a vulnerability, it will likely be patched, and it is important that we incorporate those patches into Oku.